-Situated on a quiet side street and yet only a few minutes' walk from the centre of town, the marina and a sandy beach, the three-star Naiades Marina Hotel offers comfortable and tastefully decorated accommodation in a classic Aegean 'blue and white'.
-All rooms include a balcony, with either town or pool view, fridge, TV, electric kettle, airconditioning and private bathroom.
-Hotel facilities include Wi-Fi, a small swimming pool, spa facilities, and bar.
+Situated on a quiet side street and yet only a few minutes' walk from the centre of town, the marina and a sandy beach, the three-star Naiades Marina Hotel offers a great location with comfortable and tastefully decorated accommodation in a classic Aegean 'blue and white'.
+All rooms include a balcony, with either town or pool view, fridge, TV, electric kettle, air-conditioning and private bathroom.
+Hotel facilities include Wi-Fi, a small swimming pool (seasonal), spa facilities, and bar.